You know, folks, maybe this Miss USA business is so whatever it is to me, because in the 70s, in the 70s when I lived in Pittsburgh,

 We went to Somalia.

-We went to Somalia to feed people who were being starved by the warlord Mohammed Farid Sahib Skyhook Ad.
+We went to Somalia to feed people who were being starved by the warlord Mohammad Farid Sahib Skyhukadid.

-And when the going got tough, we were on the verge of victory.
+And when the going got tough and we were on the verge of victory, Bill Clinton pulled us out, leading to the famous book and movie, Black Hawk Down.

-Now, and by the way, Osama bin Laden has said numerous times on ABC TV in one instance, that when he saw us pull out is when he realized we'd become paper tigers and weak, and it uh he knew that we were gonna be more concerned over the fate of uh of Miss USA than uh than of the country.
+Now, and by the way, Osama bin Laden has said numerous times on ABC TV in one instance that when he saw us pull out is when he realized we'd become paper tigers and weak and he knew that we were going to be more concerned over the fate of Miss USA than of the country.

-He knew we'd become softies, can't take casualties, and that it was only a matter of time before uh we get hit again and again again and not do anything about it.
+He knew we'd become softies, can't take casualties, and it was only a matter of time before we get hit again and again and again and not do anything about it.

 So now they're back in control of Somalia.

-The United States has ruled out an attack on Somalia to oust Al Qaeda forces which have seized effective control of the country, officials said the Bush administration has no plans to send U.S. troops to oust the new Al-Qaeda-aligned regime in Somalia.
+The United States has ruled out an attack on Somalia to oust al-Qaeda forces, which have seized effective control of the country.

 The regime is known as the Council of Islamic Courts.

-It has defeated the U.S. backed militia and taken over much of the uh of the country.
+It has defeated the U.S.-backed militia and taken over much of the country.

-East Africa Al-Qaeda cell individuals said U.S. Assistant Secretary of State Jande Frazier.
+The Council of Islamic Courts is now controlled by al-Qaeda cell individuals, East Africa al-Qaeda cell individuals, said U.S. Assistant Secretary of State Jenday Frazier.

 They've killed children.